NotYourFreak/Pluto-Privacy-Policy/Pluto-Privacy-Policy.md

 ________________________________________________________________________________________

-• Campaign What Will Store?
+• Pluto™ What Will Store?

-• Campaign will Store User ids & Guild Ids For Moderation Commands Purpose
+• Pluto™ will Store User ids & Guild Ids For Moderation Commands Purpose

 • We Don't Store Ur Privacy Only Bot will Store Guild IDs And User Ids

-• We Don't Try To Hack / Nuke Ur Server We Don't Do Like That Campaign Is Fully Trusted Bot
+• We Don't Try To Hack / Nuke Ur Server We Don't Do Like That Pluto™ Is Fully Trusted Bot

 ________________________________________________________________________________________

-• Invite Campaign And Support Us
+• Invite Pluto™ And Support Us

-• Invite Campaign Now <3.
+• Invite Pluto™ Now <3.

 • Join Support Server And Say If U Feel Any Bugs